cmurray7/cmur/_posts/2017-03-27-tms-depression.md

 title:  "Depressed connectivity"
 date:   2017-03-27 10:18:00 -0600
 tags: [proposal, emotion, clinical]
+description: The actual title I gave this grant proposal for the Affective Neuroscience class was "Feature-specific, Antidepressant Mechanism of Transcranial Magnetic Stimulation".
+But that is a bit of a mouthful for a blog post.
 ---
 The actual title I gave this grant proposal for the Affective Neuroscience class was "Feature-specific, Antidepressant Mechanism of Transcranial Magnetic Stimulation".
 But that is a bit of a mouthful for a blog post.